mpodlasin/mpodlasin-website/src/pages/articles/generators-iii.md

 } catch {}
 ```

-Because we are throwing, we had to wrap our loop in a `try-catch` block.
+Since we are throwing, we had to wrap our loop in a `try-catch` block.

-And no surprises here - this code logs exactly the same output:
+And no surprises here - the code logs exactly the same output:

 ```
 0